nebrius/reduxology/README.md

 }
 ```

 These are a nice encapsulation that makes it easier to create actions, which happens in a container.
-In addition, the container creating the action doesn't need to know the shape of the action object, a nice encapsulation!
+In addition, the container that's creating the action doesn't need to know the shape of the action object, a nice encapsulation!

-But what about _consuming_ actions, which happens in reducers?
+But what about _consuming_ these actions, which happens in reducers?
 There is no equivalent helper to consume an action, which undermines the utility of these helpers, since there is still a _data dependency_ on the output of an action creator inside the reducer.

 ### Reducers and Containers <!-- omit in toc -->

 Next, let's talk about reducers.
-Reducers take in the application's current state and an action, and produce a new state.
+Reducers take in the application's current state plus an action, and produce a new state.
 One of the nice ways reducers are encapsulated is that each reducer is only responsible for a _subsection_ of data, and don't need to know anything about the data in the rest of the store.
 This is really great, and one of the things I love most about them.
 Below is an example:

 ```JavaScript
 const appointmentsReducer = (state, action) => {